|An online tribute to the life of Carli Ward|

-On 25 April, Carli applied to Grace Hospice, a 12-bed free-standing palliative care unit just south of Grace Hospital.
+On April 25, Carli applied to Grace Hospice, a 12-bed free-standing palliative care unit just south of Grace Hospital.
 Carli, Denise, and Hartmut had taken a tour of the hospice in the days preceding her admission to Riverview and all of them were impressed with what they saw.
-A bed opened up for her on 30 April and on 1 May 2007, Carli was moved across town to the newly-constructed facility on 260 Booth Drive that was built on the same property where the Salvation Army's Lindenview Residence had stood for many years.
-Room 5 became her new home, overlooking scenic Sturgeon Creek, Grant's Old Mill, and Portage Avenue.
+A bed opened up for her on April 30 and on May 1, 2007, Carli was moved across town to the newly constructed facility on 260 Booth Drive that was built on the same property where the Salvation Army’s Lindenview Residence had stood for many years.
+Room 5 became her new home, overlooking scenic Sturgeon Creek, Grant’s Old Mill and Portage Avenue.

 Following is the text from a Salvation Army brochure on Grace Hospice: